huggingface/blog/graphcore-ipu.md

 ---
-title: "Using & Mixing Hugging Face Models with Gradio 2.0"
+title: "Hugging Face and Graphcore partner for IPU-optimized Transformers"
 ---

 # Hugging Face and Graphcore partner for IPU-optimized Transformers